Independence of the B-KK Isomorphism of Infinite Prime: is a morphism of normalized -schemes

 If $f$ is an automorphism of the Weyl algebra, then $f(\zeta_i)$ is also a locally ad-nilpotent element for all $i=1,\ldots,2n$.
 That means that for any $i=1,\ldots,2n$ there is an integer $D\geq N+1$ such that

 Now, for $p\geq D+1$ the previous expression may be rewritten as

-and this is exactly what we wanted. \\
+and this is exactly what we wanted.

-We have thus demonstrated that for an arbitrary automorphism $f_p$ of the Weyl algebra in positive characteristic, the coordinates of the corresponding symplectomorphism $f_p^c$ are given by polynomials over $p$-th powers of the coordinates of $f_p$, so long as the characteristic $p$ is greater than $\Deg f_p + 1$.
-As the sequence $(\Deg f_{p_m})$ is bounded from above by $N$ for all $m\in A_f$, we see that there is an index subset $A^*_f\in\mathcal{U}$ such that the coordinates of the symplectomorphism $f_{p_m}^c$ for $m\in A^*_f$ are polynomials over $p_m$-th powers of $a_{i,I,p_m}$.
-This implies that $f^c$ in characteristic zero is given by coefficients polynomial in $\alpha_{[p]}(a_{i,I})^{[p]}$ as desired.
+We have thus demonstrated that for an arbitrary automorphism $f_p$ of the Weyl algebra in characteristic $p$ the coordinates of the corresponding symplectomorphism $f_p^c$ are algebraic functions in the $p$-th powers of the coordinates of $f_p$, provided that $p$ is greater than $\Deg f_p + 1$.

-It follows after shifting by the inverse nonstandard Frobenius that $\Phi$ is an endomorphism of the algebraic variety $\Aut (A_{n,\mathbb{C}})$. \end{proof}

-The automorphism $\Phi$ acting on elements $f\in\Aut(A_{n,\mathbb{C}})$, takes the set of coordinates $(a_{i,I})$ and returns an array $(G_{i,I}(a_{k,K}))$ of the same length.
-All functions $G_{i,I}$ are algebraic by the above proposition.
-It is convenient to introduce a partial ordering on the set of coordinates.
-We say that $a_{i,I'}$ is higher than $a_{i,I}$ (for the same generator $i$) if $|I|<|I'|$ and we leave pairs with $i\neq j$ or with $|I|=|I'|$ unconnected.
-We define the dominant elements $a_{i,I}$ (or rather, dominant places $(i,I)$) to be the maximal elements with respect to this partial ordering, and subdominant elements to be the elements covered by maximal ones (in other words, for fixed $i$, subdominant places are the ones with $|I|=|I_{\max}|-1$).

-The following observation follows straight from the fact that we are dealing with algebra automorphisms.